Advantages of Air-Bake Cookie Sheets over Traditional Baking Pans

 How to Clean Airbake Cookie Sheets

-You need to be careful not to submerge an air-bake pan in water because water can get trapped inside the layers.
-When that happens, you shouldn’t use the sheet until you properly dry it.
-To remove the water that had seeped into the air pocket, you need to heat the pan without any food to evaporate the water inside of the pan.
-Place the pan in the oven upside down and heat at 250 degrees for about 30 minutes or until no water is present.
+You must be careful not to submerge a convection baking pan in water, otherwise water may become trapped in the layers.
+In this case, you should not use the sheet until it has dried properly.
+To remove the water that has entered the air pocket, you need to heat the pan without food so that the water in the pan evaporates.
+Place the pan upside down in the oven and heat to 450 degrees for about 30 minutes, or until there is no more water.

 Although the instructions say they are dishwasher safe, there are many good reasons not to put them in the dishwasher.

-1. Water can get into an air pocket during the washing cycle.
-The steam formed in the oven can burn your cookies or even your hands.
+1. During the wash cycle water can get into an air bubble.
+The steam created in the oven can burn your cookies or even your hands.

-2. There are many reports about the ruined finish after putting an air-bake sheet through the dishwasher.
-Dishwasher detergent tabs contain concentrated cleaning agents that can discolor aluminum.
+2. There are many reports of surface damage after putting an Air Bake tray in the dishwasher.
+Dishwasher detergent tabs contain concentrated detergents that can discolor aluminum.

-Air-bake sheets are easy to hand wash.
-Hand washing helps the sheet last longer without potential damage when washing in the dishwasher.
+Air-baked sheets are easy to hand wash.
+Hand washing will help the sheet last longer without causing damage when washed in the dishwasher.

 Allow the sheet to cool completely before cleaning.
-Use a plastic spatula to remove any food residue.
+Use a non-metal spatula to remove any leftover food.

-Clean the inside surface of your air-bake pan with a soapy, non-scratch sponge and rinse.
-Wipe off the outside with a cloth.
-If you use parchment paper, just wipe off the sheet.
-Allow it to sit out on a towel to air dry before putting it away.
+Clean the inside surface of your baking pan with a soapy, non-scratch sponge and rinse.
+Wipe the outside with a cloth.
+If you are using parchment paper, simply wipe the sheet clean.
+Allow it to air dry on a towel before putting it away.

-Store the sheet upright in your cabinet and be careful as it scratches easily.
+Store the sheet upright in your cupboard and be careful as it scratches easily.

-Use non-metal spatulas when working with your air-bake pan as using metal utensils can scratch and damage its delicate finish.
-Don’t cut anything on the sheet to avoid denting the surface from pressure.
+Use non-metal spatulas when working with your air bake pan as using metal utensils can scratch and damage the delicate surface.
+Do not cut anything on the sheet to avoid denting the surface due to pressure.

-If your Air-bake pan has a nonstick coating, make sure to hand wash it.
-Don’t use scratchy items for cleaning to preserve the coating from damage.
-Since air-bake pans are extremely easy to clean you can wipe them clean with a cloth or paper towel between uses.
+If your air bake pan has a nonstick coating, wash it by hand.
+To protect the coating from damage, avoid using scratching objects when cleaning.
+Because air bake pans are extremely easy to clean, you can wipe them with a cloth or paper towel between uses.

 Sharing is caring!